puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Internet Explorer mode diagnostic information

 You can get Internet Explorer mode diagnostic information on the Microsoft Edge Compatibility tab.
-To open this tab and see the Internet Explorer mode diagnostics page, go to *edge://compat/iediagnostic*.
-In addition to providing configuration information for the following categories, this page also gives actionable diagnostic messages.
+To open this tab, go to *edge://compat/iediagnostic*.
+This page may show diagnostic messages.
+This page also provides configuration information for the following categories:

 - **Registry key check**.
-Checks to see if Internet Explorer is set up in the registry.
-If it isn't, the user will see a prompt to fix the issue.
-They can click **Fix it** to resolve the problem.
+(Displayed only if the check fails.)
+Checks to see if Internet Explorer integration is set up correctly in the registry.
+If not, the user can click **Fix it** to resolve the problem.
 - **Internet Explorer mode**.
-The number **7** relates to the API version that's used, based on the configuration and OS.
-This is another setting that can generate an actionable diagnostic, and the user is prompted to install a **Windows Update**.
+Shows the API version that's used, based on the configuration and OS.
+If there's a problem, the user may be prompted to install a **Windows Update**.
 - **Internet Explorer mode setting**.
-This setting is turned on, using default integration and Internet Explorer mode integration policy.
+Shows whether Internet Explorer mode is enabled, and how it's configured.
 - **Command line**.
 Shows the command line string and switches used to start Microsoft Edge.
-In this example, the path statement shows that Microsoft Edge is installed at the user level, and a Tab feature (Experiment) is enabled.
 - **Group policy settings**.
-Turned on and using the Enterprise Mode IE website list (set as IE policy).
-At this stage the list is still pointing to a file share instead of *https://localhost/sites.xml*, the recommended configuration.<br>
-Other settings, such as the Site list debug registry key, and the Enterprise mode site list (set as Microsoft Edge policy) aren't set.
+Shows whether IE mode is configured using group policies, and the policies that are applied.

 ### Error message: "To open this page in Internet Explorer mode, reinstall Microsoft Edge with administrator privileges."

-You are receiving the message because you are missing the required updates.
-Please see the prerequisites listed in [About IE mode](https://docs.microsoft.com/deployedge/edge-ie-mode) for the required versions of Windows and Microsoft Edge.
+You may see this error if you don't have all required Windows Updates.
+See the prerequisites listed in [About IE mode](https://docs.microsoft.com/deployedge/edge-ie-mode) for the required versions of Windows and Microsoft Edge.

-Microsoft Edge version 77 or later needs to be installed at the system level, and Internet Explorer 11 needs to be enabled in Windows Features.

-Possible reasons for this error:
+If you've already installed all required Windows Updates, you may see this error if:

-- Microsoft Edge Canary is installed at the user level and doesn't prompt for elevation.
+- You're using the Canary channel, which is installed at the user level by default.
-- Microsoft Edge Dev, Beta will prompt for elevation when installing, but if you cancel the elevation the installation will be continue at the user level.
+- You're using the Stable, Beta, or Dev channel, but when prompted for elevation when installing the elevation was canceled.
+When you cancel the elevation prompt, the installation will continue at the user level.
 - Internet Explorer 11 has been disabled in Windows Features.

 Possible solutions: